bareos/bareos/docs/manuals/en/new_main_reference/source/chapter06/tutorial.rst

     }
     ...

-One of the FileSets is the pre-defined **SelfTest}` FileSet that will backup the :file:`/usr/sbin`` directory.
+One of the FileSets is the pre-defined **SelfTest** FileSet that will backup the :file:`/usr/sbin` directory.
 For testing purposes, we have chosen a directory of moderate size (about 30 Megabytes) and complexity without being too big.
-The FileSet :raw-latex:`\fileset{Catalog** is used for backing up Bareos’s catalog and is not of interest to us for the moment.
-You can change what is backed up by editing the configuration and changing the ``path:File =` line in the
+The FileSet **Catalog** is used for backing up Bareos’s catalog and is not of interest to us for the moment.
+You can change what is backed up by editing the configuration and changing the :file:`File =` line in the
-:sup:`Dir` :strong:`FileSet` resource.
+:sup:`Dir`\ :strong:`FileSet` resource.

 Now is the time to run your first backup job.
 We are going to backup your Bareos source directory to a File Volume in your :file:`/var/lib/bareos/storage/` directory just to show you how easy it is.
 Now enter:

 .. code-block:: sh
    :caption: status dir

-    *status dir
+    *<input>status dir</input>
     bareos-dir Version: 13.2.0 (09 April 2013) x86_64-pc-linux-gnu debian Debian GNU/Linux 6.0 (squeeze)
     Daemon started 23-May-13 13:17.
 Jobs: run=0, running=0 mode=0
      Heap: heap=270,336 smbytes=59,285 max_bytes=59,285 bufs=239 max_bufs=239